aarontran/g309.2-0.6/xmm/README.md

     source sasinit ${obsid}

-`sasinit` sets environment variable `$XMM_PATH` which is referenced extensively.
-Running `source sasinit` alone loads the SAS/HEASOFT environment but does not set obsid-specific parameters for SAS analysis (so evselect works, odfingest may not).
+Omitting obsid loads the SAS/HEASOFT environment but does not set environment variables for SAS analysis (evselect works, odfingest will not).

-All working files should reside in:

-    ${XMM_PATH}/${OBSID}/odf/repro
+Obsid is also required to use this pipeline (several environment variables read by various scripts and tasks).
+From here out, execution in a sasinit-executed environment is assumed.

-Create filtered, OOT-event subtracted event lists and point source masks:
+Create filtered, OOT-event subtracted event lists and point source masks.

-    source sasinit ${obsid}
-    chainfilter_0551000201
-    chainfilter_0087940201
+Repeat this for EACH obsid of interest.

+    chainfilter
+    # use lightcurve_check.py to inspect GTI filtering

+Merge point source lists, replace __incorrect__ detector coordinate masks for spectrum extraction:

+    merge_point_source.sh

-Inspect data, create regions in DS9, and create corresponding XMM detector regions with:
+Inspect data, create appropriate regions in DS9 and save to

-    make_xmmregions (calls reg2xmmdets.pl)
-    check_xmmregions
+    regs/*.reg

 Extract observation and FWC spectra with

-    specextract.tcsh, which is a wrapper script for: make_xmmregions
+    specextract.tcsh, which is a wrapper script for: make_xmmregions  (itself a wrapper for reg2xmmdets.pl)
         specbackgrp $obsid $region
         ff_fit.py

 Spectrum fits: you'll have to configure a lot of stuff by hand unfortunately.
 Still working on it.
+In short use `import * from g309_fits` in iPython and work in an interactive environment.

     g309_models.py
     g309_fits.py (replaces fitter.tcsh, but still in works), wrapper for